CHARLES REDD CENTER TEACHING WESTERN HISTORY AWARD

 Application materials must include the following (please email to each committee member listed below):

-• Lesson Plan (any grade level K-12) on the North American West pertaining to the 2024 conference theme, “Restorations and Repairs: Lives and Landscapes Across Many Wests.”
+Lesson Plan (any grade level K-12) on the North American West pertaining to the 2024 conference theme, “Free Soil?
+Migration, Dispossession, and Rising Up on Contested Ground.”
 (We consider the North American West to include northern Mexico and western Canada as well as the western United States.)

 -2024 Awards Cycle opens January 15, 2024